raspberrypilearning/tree-life-simulator/en/step_3.md

 --- task ---

 Test your simulation again.
-The **tree management** slider will control the speed the forest grows.
+The **tree management** slider will control the speed that the forest grows.

 ![image of a busy forest](images/busy-forest.png)